-Cold brewing coffee brings out unique, rich flavors that can be enjoyed simply poured over ice or mixed with cold milk.
+Cold brewing coffee brings out unique, rich flavors that can be enjoyed simply poured over ice, mixed with cold milk or topped with cold frothed milk.
 But, if you want to get even more creative, here are a few cold brew recipes to get you inspired:

 Cold brew coffee concentrate can be added to baked goods or used in simmer sauces for meats, too.
 This mocha cupcake creation brings chocolate and coffee together beautifully, then tops it off with a swirl of buttercream frosting.

 Enjoy cold brew coffee and green tea at the same time with this unexpected mix.
 Just add green tea matcha powder to coffee concentrate and finish off with cream for a silky, refreshing treat.

 Creamy milk and homemade floral lavender syrup give this version of iced coffee a subtle sweetness you can enjoy any time of the day.
 Try other floral flavors like rose hips or elderflowers, too.